mndk0076/mndk0076.github.io/README.md

 =========================

 ### 3.1.4 PCB Soldering
 Time to start building the PCB!
-However you build something, you must design it first.
+However, you build something, you must design it first.
 That's where these files come in handy.
 Go ahead and download these files.

 | Board File | Schematic File |
 |---|---|